-- WIDA ACCESS for ELLs is an assessment required by law to be taken by all English Learner (EL) students each spring until they have reached the Bridging/Reaching level, and have met all other state requirements for exit. - SAT and WorkKeys are given to all 11th graders plus eligible 12th graders in April of each year. - PSAT 10 is given to 10th graders to assess ELA and Mathematics. - MAP Growth (Reading and Math) given three times a year (fall, winter and spring) for all students.
+- WIDA ACCESS for ELLs is an assessment required by law to be taken by all English Learner (EL) students each spring until they have reached the Bridging/Reaching level, and have met all other state requirements for exit. - SAT and WorkKeys are given to all 11th graders plus eligible 12th graders in April of each year. - PSAT 9 is a College Board's "SAT Suite of Assessments" and it will be taken by all 9th graders to establish a starting point in terms of college and career readiness as students transition into high school. - PSAT 10 is given to 10th graders to assess ELA and Mathematics. - MAP Growth (Reading and Math) given three times a year (fall, winter and spring) for all students.
 It measures growth on state standards.